Theory of Operation

 }

-The passthrough logic filters the command based on the 256 bit of CMD_FILTER_0 CSR.
-Each bit corresponds to each opcode.
-For example, if bit 5 of CMD_FILTER_0 is set, the passthrough drops CSb when it receives 05h SPI command.
+The passthrough logic filters a command by de-asserting CSb if the opcode’s corresponding bit is set in the 256-bit CMD_FILTER CSR.
+For example, if bit 5 of CMD_FILTER_0 is set, the passthrough logic de-asserts CSb when it receives opcode 0x05 at the start of a command.

 Address Manipulation

-The passthrough logic also provides a way to change the first 4 bytes of the payload to the downstream SPI flash device on-the-fly as same as the address.
-The main use of this feature is to protect the Status register.
+The passthrough logic also provides a way to modify the first 4 bytes of the payload sent to the downstream SPI flash device on-the-fly.
+The primary use of this feature is to protect writes to the downstream SPI flash’s status register.
+Payload swapping is not applied in Flash mode.

 Output Enable Control

-Passthrough module controls the output enable signals on both host and downstream sides.
+The passthrough module controls the output enable signals on both the host and downstream sides.
 Controlling the output enable ports is critical to not overdrive the PAD directions.
-The information of the pad enable and direction is given by SW.
-SW configures the address size, payload lanes, dummy size in CMD_INFO slots.

 TPM over SPI